epsilonpsek/rclone/docs/content/azureblob.md

 #### --azureblob-account

-Account Name / Client ID.
+Azure Storage Account Name.

-Set this to the Account Name / Client ID in use.
+Set this to the Azure Storage Account Name in use.

 Leave blank to use SAS URL or Emulator, otherwise it needs to be set.

-If this is blank and if env_auth is set it will be read from the environment variable `AZURE_CLIENT_ID` if possible.
+If this is blank and if env_auth is set it will be read from the environment variable `AZURE_STORAGE_ACCOUNT_NAME` if possible.

 Properties: